SAULT – 'Nine' review: anonymous Brit collective's tales of hope and pain

-Not content with having released two of 2020’s best albums in ‘Untitled (Rise’) and ‘Untitled (Black Is’), the anonymous British neo-soul collective SAULT have surprise-released a fifth record that carries just as much political and personal weight as its equally vital predecessors.
+Not content with having released two of 2020’s best albums in ‘Untitled (Rise’) and ‘Untitled (Black Is’), the anonymous British neo-soul collective SAULT have surprise-released a fifth record – available online for just 99 days – that carries just as much political and personal weight as its equally vital predecessors.

 While 50-second opener ‘Haha’s gospel-style foot-stomps, handclaps and choral singing make the listener feel like they’ve walked into church or stumbled upon a street party, the jubilant atmosphere disappears quickly as ‘London Gangs’ rumbles with gritty lo-fi guitar and urgent drum beats.